zalzally/internship/summer-2014.md

 - Experience in the sharing economy ecosystem
 - Experience in the marketplace/commerce ecosystem
 - Founded a company or high degree of probability in starting one

+For interested candidates:
+- Please email a brief cover letter and resume to zal@a16z.com (each should be 1-page or less)
+- If there's mutual interest, we will contact candidates and schedule interviews in March 2014
+- Thank you!